A Comparative Study of Low-Dissipation Numerical Schemes for Hyperbolic Conservation Laws: Numerical Examples

 In this example, we consider Configuration 3 of the 2-D Riemann problems from \cite{Kurganov02} (see also \cite{Schulz93,Schulz93a,Zheng01}) with the following initial conditions:

 which are prescribed in the computational domain $[0,1.2]\times[0,1.2]$ subject to the free boundary conditions.

-We compute the numerical solution until the final time $t=1$ by the 1-Order, 2-Order, 3-Order, and 5-Order schemes on a uniform mesh with $\dx=\dy=6/5000$ and plot the obtained results in Figure \ref{fig11c}, where one can see that the HLLC, LDCU, and LCDCU schemes outperform the HLL scheme in capturing a sideband instability of the jet in the zones of strong along-jet velocity shear and the instability along the jet’s neck.
+We compute the numerical solution until the final time $t=1$ by the 1-Order, 2-Order, 3-Order, and 5-Order schemes on a uniform mesh with $\dx=\dy=6/5000$ and plot the obtained results in Figure \ref{fig11c}, where one can see that the HLLC, LDCU, and LCDCU schemes resolve more small-scale structures than the HLL scheme in capturing a sideband instability of the jet in the zones of strong along-jet velocity shear and the instability along the jet’s neck.
 However, one can see that the TV schemes can capture more details of the instability along the jet’s neck, but there are some oscillations in the numerical results.
-At the same time, the higher-order (3- and 5-Order) schemes fail in the simulation because of the oscillation, which leads to negative pressure in the computed numerical results.
+At the same time, the 3-Order and 5-Order TV schemes fail in this simulation because numerical oscillations lead to negative pressure.

-\subsubsection{Example 13---2-D Riemann Problem (Configuration 6)}
+\subsubsection{Example 15---2-D Riemann Problem (Configuration 6)}

 In this example, we consider Configuration 6 of the 2-D Riemann problems from \cite{Kurganov02} (see also \cite{Schulz93,Schulz93a,Zheng01}) with the following initial conditions:

 which are prescribed in the computational domain $[0,1]\times[0,1]$ subject to the free boundary conditions.